Paul Ruff: Resistance work

 But the deadlines are short, and the means uncertain to reach the 55 participants planned, often circumspect or pusillanimous.
-Numerous defections will reduce them to 19, as well as many of their actions, for lack of staff, such as the capture of the police station in the 7th arrondissement, which was to be their command post, the shutdown of the Civic Center the Legionary Order Service or the release of prisoners from the Maison Carrée civil prison, suitable for providing recruits. their group managed to seize the interurban telephone exchange of the Champ-de-manœuvre, close to the buildings of the Legionary Order Service of Algiers, and to cut off all local and interurban civil communications.
+Numerous defections will reduce them to 19, as well as many of their actions, for lack of staff, such as the capture of the police station in the 7th arrondissement, which was to be their command post, the shutdown of the Civic Center of the Legionary Order Service or the release of prisoners from the Maison Carrée civil prison, suitable for providing recruits.
+Their group managed to seize the interurban telephone exchange of the Champ-de-manœuvre, close to the buildings of the Legionary Order Service of Algiers, and to cut off all local and interurban civil communications.
 With strong threats, without spilling blood, all the personnel present ended up being under the guard of the insurgents.

 Subsequently, the docking of two British destroyers who had come to seize the port by disembarking 300 rangers at the quay was taken under the cannonade of the Admiralty and the maritime gendarmerie.
 Seeing from the nearby telephone exchange, the setting up on the roof of the Arsenal of a machine gun intended to repel the allies, with the authorization of the central police station, their rifle fire will cause one of the servants to disappear, putting an end to the installation of this machine gun.

 Also facilitating communication between the different groups between them, his action will contribute to ensuring the effectiveness of the "putsch", so named subsequently, during Operation Torch, and its rapid success with the Allied takeover, with very little casualties and fighting in Algiers, compared to other landing sites in Morocco in Casablanca, Safi and Port Lyautey, in Algeria in Oran, where the actions of the resistance fighters had been thwarted.

 They will hold the Belcourt telephone exchange building despite the arrival of armored cars, until 12:15 p.m. on 8 November.
 The Mogador telephone exchange was already taken over and in operation.
 Picking up on order and in order, they leave one after the other, without arousing attention through a service door, taking only their personal weapons, leaving the dynamite and rifles in place, while the American troops of General Ryder are already in Algiers.